AlexP11223/SimplePyBrainNeuralNeutwork/README.md

-Some scripts for dataset exploration, normalization and classification with neural network on Banknote Authentication Data Set from UCI repository. https://archive.ics.uci.edu/ml/datasets/banknote+authentication
+Some scripts for dataset exploration, normalization and classification with neural network and other methods (decision tree, SVM) on Banknote Authentication Data Set from UCI repository. https://archive.ics.uci.edu/ml/datasets/banknote+authentication

 # Usage